 The Company is in the exploration stage and does not generate revenue.
-As at December 31, 2019, the Company had a working capital deficit of \$734,783 and for the year ended December 31, 2019, the Company recorded a loss of \$626,509 and incurred a cashflow deficit from operations of \$299,130.
-The working capital deficit, losses and cashflow deficit limit the Company's ability to fund operations and the acquisition, exploration and development of mineral resource properties.
-As a result, there is significant doubt about the Company's ability to continue as a going concern.
+For the 9 months ended September 30, 2020, the Company recorded a loss of \$290,875 (2019 - \$434,912) and incurred a cashflow deficit from operations of \$698,497 (2019 - \$224,381).
+The losses and cashflow deficit from operations limit the Company's ability to fund its operations and the acquisition, exploration and development of mineral resource properties.

-The continued operation of the Company is dependent upon the support of its creditors and the Company's ability to secure advances from related parties and equity financings to meet its existing obligations and finance the acquisition, exploration and development of mineral resource properties.
-The Company is actively seeking to raise the necessary advances and equity financing, however, there can be no assurance that additional financing will be available.
+The continued operation of the Company is dependent upon the support of the Company's creditors and the Company's ability to secure equity financing and advances from related parties to meet its existing obligations and finance the acquisition, exploration and development of mineral resource properties.
+The Company is actively seeking to raise the necessary equity financing, however, there can be no assurance that additional equity financing will be available.